rana-sylvatica/force-tester/README.md

 ## Hardware Requirements

 - 3D printer control board (compatible with Marlin firmware)
-- Stepper motor with lead screw (4-start, 10mm lead recommended)
+- Stepper motor with lead screw (4-start, 10mm lead is what I used.
+If you use something different you'll need to adjust the steps/mm in the pico firmware)
 - Raspberry Pi Pico
 - HX711 load cell amplifier
 - Load cell (tension/compression)